MGDIS/core-ui/packages/stencil-helpers/doc/README.md

 ▸ **allItemsAreString**(`items`): items is string[]

-Check if all items are string
+Typeguard function to check if all array items are string

 #### Parameters